japinol7/small-python-projects/projects/cyber_dojo/task_vending_machine/README.txt

 It will accept money, make change, maintain inventory, and dispense products.
 All the things that you might expect a vending machine to accomplish.

-The point of this kata to to provide a larger than trivial exercise that can be used to practice TDD.
+The point of this kata is to provide a larger than trivial exercise that can be used to practice TDD.
 A significant portion of the effort will be in determining what tests should be written and, more importantly, written next.